What a Man (song): Critical reception

-AllMusic editor Stephen Thomas Erlewine called the song "such wonderful duet", noting that they deliver a song "so sexy it hurts".
+AllMusic editor Stephen Thomas Erlewine called the song "such a wonderful duet", noting that they deliver a song "so sexy it hurts".
 Larry Flick from Billboard wrote that the "fierce, ruling rap divas dip into their fine Very Necessary album and pull out this wickedly funky hip hop jam."
 He added further, "Loose and oh-so-appealing harmonies by En Vogue provide a kickin' framework for clever, lip-lickin' rhymes that melt into the track's butt-shaggin' beats.
 Destined to be an out-of-the-box smasheroo, single further benefits from Danny D's well-conceived remixes."
 James Earl Hardy from Entertainment Weekly felt in his review of En Vogue's EP, Runaway Love, that the song "prove [that] these divas have more in common with the Emotions and the Sweet Inspirations than with the Supremes."
 Dave Sholin from the Gavin Report commented, "Whatta concept, pairing these goddesses of hip-hop with a killer track and some of the best lines heard in a long time.
 Though it was getting a healthy number of spins in several markets late last year, it's now starting to bust big."

-James Hamilton from Music Weeks RM Dance Update deemed it a "cooing gritty slow rap".
-Gerald Martinez from New Sunday Times felt it shows that En Vogue "can rap with the best of them."
-A reviewer from People Magazine described it as "R&B-stoked".
-In an retrospective review, Pop Rescue declared it as a "fantastic collaboration" with En Vogue and a "masterpiece".
+James Hamilton from Music Weeks RM Dance Update deemed it a "cooing gritty slow rap" in his weekly dance column.
+Ted Kessler from NME named it Unstoppable Hit Single of the Week, writing, "This takes En Vogue's "My Lovin", puts it in a car, drives it off somewhere hot, sunny and sexy, slows it down, feeds it loads of funky guitar and sewns in some sassy rapping about how the ideal man treats Salt, Pepa and Spinderella."
+Gerald Martinez from New Sunday Times felt the song showed that En Vogue "can rap with the best of them."
+People Magazine described it as "R&B-stoked".
 Sylvia Patterson from Smash Hits gave it two out of five.
 James Hunter from Vibe noted that En Vogue are "sounding proud as punch to play second fiddle, furnish Salt-N-Pepa with harmonic backdrops.
 It's a logical collaboration: En Vogue provide the sound of true romance that the rappers can better state than demonstrate."

 Commercial performance

-"Whatta Man" was a major hit for Salt-N-Pepa and En Vogue, peaking at number three on the Billboard Hot 100, number seven on the UK Singles Chart and number six on the UK Dance Singles Chart.
+"Whatta Man" was a major hit for Salt-N-Pepa and En Vogue, peaking at number three on the US Billboard Hot 100, number seven on the UK Singles Chart and number six on the UK Dance Singles Chart.
 In the US, this version was certified platinum.
 The song was nominated for the Grammy Award for Best R&B Performance by a Duo or Group with Vocals and the American Music Award for Favorite Soul/R&B Single.
 "Whatta Man" was ranked number 23 on VH1's countdown of the 100 Greatest Songs of the 1990s.